Austin Brice: Pittsburgh Pirates

 On March 16, 2022, Brice signed a minor league deal with the Pittsburgh Pirates.
-On April 13, 2022, Brice combined with Chase De Jong and Yerry De Los Santos to throw a no-hitter for the Indianapolis Indians of the Class AAA International League.
+On April 13, 2022, Brice combined with Chase De Jong and Yerry De Los Santos to throw a no-hitter for the Indianapolis Indians of the Triple-A International League.
 He had his contract selected on June 24.
 He was designated for assignment on July 6 and sent outright to Triple-A. On August 12, his contract was selected and after 2 appearances, Brice was designated for assignment on August 17.
+He cleared waivers and was again outrighted to Indianapolis on August 20.
+Brice elected free agency following the season on October 6.